gpc/grails-simple-blog/README.md

 }
 ````

+#### Commentable

-Incidentally, the Commentable plugin uses the same mechanism for determining the current user, so if you also have this plugin installed you can establish the current for both with:
+The Commentable plugin uses the same mechanism for determining the current user, so if you also have this plugin installed you can establish the current for both plugins with:

 ````groovy
 def evaluator = {